2013 Report from the Managing editors

 gives more weight to citations in good journals, and to recent citations.

 As witnessed by the table above, the Impact Factor of RED continues its steady growth.
-This trend also
+Moreover, the Recursive

 Discounted IF shows that articles published in RED are very well cited by articles published in the top